ThomasDLi/arduino-posture-corrector/README.md

  # arduino-posture-corrector
 the slightly messy Arduino code needed for Thomas Li's science fair Arduino posture corrector.
+I also have a paper written about this subject! https://www.researchgate.net/publication/353808215_Development_Of_An_Active_Posture_Improving_Mechanism

 ## what the files do